huidr/good-old-sea/README.md

   <img src="https://img.shields.io/badge/Emacs-%237F5AB6.svg?&style=for-the-badge&logo=gnu-emacs&logoColor=white" />
 </p>

 After so many years and decades, the world is still powered by the C programming language.
-Here are some source codes written entirely in C.
+Here are some source codes written entirely in C (the ANSI standard).

 All the source files have been tested to compile and execute.
 All of them are written on Emacs.
 They are compiled and executed on bash.
 See the list of all source files below in `contents` section.
+A reference card is [here](reference/CRefCard.v2.2.pdf).

 ### Compilation